Posted on December 28, 2014 and last updated on January 08, 2025

 • Sights: views from ledgy summit (485 ft.)

-This is a wonderful state park, extremely popular, that offers a lot for walkers, dogs, mountain bikers, people who love old stone walls, and people who want to see a view in this flat coastal plain!
+This is a wonderful state park, extremely popular, that offers a lot for walkers, dogs, mountain bikers, people who love old stone walls and those who want to see a view in this flat coastal plain!

 Also, the park connects with the long-distance Bradbury Corridor trail which connects (a good chunk of it I believe via power lines) to Pineland Public Reserved Land.